 - To jump to a particular section in the view, you can select the item in the document structure tree.
 Its content will appear white while the rest of the content will display a blue background.

 Viewing a Print Preview and Printing

-When you are ready to print the document or export to PDF, it is best practice to do a Print Preview first to confirm the page count and layout is as you expected.
+When you are ready to print the document, it is best practice to do a Print Preview first to confirm the page count and layout is as you expected.

 - Select any item in the document and click Print Preview in the Documents menu group.
 The Print Preview view will display.